Insured vs Claimant Delays, Public Adjusters, and the Nuclear Option: The Appraisal Clause

 - Mitch Buhr

-- 2 min read
+- 3 min read

 Let’s finish this properly.

 At some point, emails, follow-ups, and “just checking in” stop working.
 When an insurance company decides to stall, the only thing that changes the outcome is changing who controls the claim.
+That’s where public adjusters and the appraisal clause come in—not as suggestions, but as force multipliers.

 Quick Reality Check: Two Delays, Two Playbooks

-Insured’s Claim (First-Party):
+Insured’s Claim (First-Party)

-Contract exists.
-Duties exist.
 Bad-faith exposure exists.

-Claimant’s Claim (Third-Party):
+Claimant’s Claim (Third-Party)

-No contract.
-Fewer duties.
 Delay is intentional pressure.

 Same stall.
 Different weapons.